 Methamphetamine addiction causes are not always cut and dry, but there are certain factors that increase a person’s risk.
 According to the National Institute on Drug Abuse (NIDA), children and adolescents most at risk for developing an addiction later in life share several risk factors, including:

 Although having one or more of these risk factors does not guarantee that a person will become addicted to methamphetamine or any other drug later in life, it does increase their risk significantly.

-If you suspect that you or a loved one is addicted to methamphetamine, the signs and symptoms may not always be obvious, but here are a few of the most common warning signs of addiction:
+If you suspect that you or a loved one is addicted, there are several signs and symptoms to look for.
+Methamphetamine addiction signs may not always be obvious, but here are a few of the most common red flags: